Fidelity-based distance bounds for $N$-qubit approximate quantum error correction

-Next, Fig.~\ref{fig:FIG06} shows both sub-fidelity and super-fidelity distances in the limiting case $N \rightarrow \infty$, for a given probe $N$-qubit mixed W state with $0 \leq \lambda < 1$.
-In this regard, for $N \rightarrow \infty$, we find that the distance measure based on sub-fidelity in Eq.~\eqref{eq:000000000026} approaches the asymptotic value
+Next, Fig.~\ref{fig:FIG06} shows both subfidelity and superfidelity distances in the limiting case $N \rightarrow \infty$, for a given probe $N$-qubit mixed $W$ state with $0 \leq \lambda \leq 1$.
+We find that the distance measure based on subfidelity in Eq.~\eqref{eq:000000000026} approaches the asymptotic value